Electrical termination: Antenna network 75 ohm

 A terminating resistor for a television coaxial cable is often in the form of a cap, threaded to screw onto an F connector.
-Antenna cables are sometimes used for internet connections; however RG-6 should not be used for 10BASE2 (which should use RG-58) as the impedance mismatch can cause phasing problems with the baseband signal.
+Antenna cables are sometimes used for internet connections; however, RG-6 should not be used for 10BASE2 (which should use RG-58) as the impedance mismatch can cause phasing problems with the baseband signal.

 Unibus

-The Digital Equipment Corporation minicomputer Unibus systems used terminator cards with 178 Ω pullup resistors on the multi-drop address and data lines, and 383 Ω on the single-drop signal lines.
+The Digital Equipment Corporation minicomputer Unibus systems used terminator cards with 178 Ω pull-up resistors on the multi-drop address and data lines and 383 Ω on the single-drop signal lines.

 MIL-STD-1553

-Terminating resistors values of 78.7 ohms 2 watt 1% are used on the MIL-STD-1553 bus.
+Terminating resistor values of 78.7 ohms 2 watt 1% are used on the MIL-STD-1553 bus.
 At the two ends of the bus, resistors connect between the positive (high) and negative (low) signal wires either in internally terminated bus couplers or external connectorized terminators.

 The MIL-STD-1553B bus must be terminated at both ends to minimize the effects of signal reflections that can cause waveform distortion and disruption or intermittent communications failures.

 Optionally, a high-impedance terminator (1000 to 3000 ohms) may be used in vehicle applications to simulate a future load from an unspecified device.

 Connectorized terminators are available with or without safety chains.